 A massive procession of choir, pastors, and children from area Lutheran schools will herald the beginning of our 500th anniversary Festival Worship.
 In Scripture and song (with the best of the Lutheran musical heritage from across the centuries) we will celebrate the Gospel legacy of the Reformation.
 The worship service will loosely follow the historic pattern of Vespers or Evening Prayer.
 Some highlights planned for the worship service include:

-Rev. Paul Linnemann, President of the Northwest District of the Lutheran Church—Missouri Synod, will serve as presiding minister at the service, leading us in prayer and praise.As Artistic Director for Northwest Reformation 500, Kyle Haugen, M.S.M., from Pilgrim Lutheran Church in Bellevue, Wash., plans the festival worship service and will direct music ensembles for Festival Worship.
+Rev. Paul Linnemann, President of the Northwest District of the Lutheran Church—Missouri Synod, will serve as presiding minister at the service, leading us in prayer and praise.

 We’re delighted that Northwest Reformation 500 will feature a massed choir of more than 200 voices!
 Joining singers from across the region will be the Boeing Employees Choir.
 Lutheran Ministry Services Northwest has an ongoing relationship with this accomplished ensemble, led by Dr. David Chrysler.
 The Boeing Choir will present a choral prelude to the worship service and then join the massed Festival Choir.
 The participation of the Boeing choir is one way Northwest Reformation 500 is reaching out to the community at large.

 The Festival Choir—a massed choir of singers from across the region plus the Boeing choir—will be directed by Kyle Haugen, Artistic Director for Northwest Reformation 500.